yiwan330445/rcc/docs/environment-caching.md

 [File locking](https://en.wikipedia.org/wiki/File_locking) affects mainly Windows but can affect macOS and Linux, too.
 Trying to change a file simultaneously in more than one process is usually harmful and requires individual files for different executors for the execution environments.

-For example, when using Robocorp Lab and VS Code extensions on the same machine, it would be nice if the environment files do not get locked.
+For example, when using Robocorp VS Code extensions on the same machine, it would be nice if the environment files do not get locked.

 For this reason, RCC with Holotree provides a `space` -context so that each execution or client can choose a space where the execution happens.
 Furthermore, with the partial relocation support described above, the client's space is only made for and used by the clients' discretion, avoiding file collisions and giving control over disk space usage and file I/O to the client applications.